5l1v3r1/AgentTesla-Actors/README.md

-Those are the list of all actors used to exfiltrate
+Those are the list of all actors used to exfiltrate credentials